COVID-19 pandemic in Saskatchewan

+Overview

-Chief Medical Officer Saqib Shahab announced the first presumptive case of in the province on March 12, 2020, a person in their 60s that had recently returned from Egypt.
-A provincial state of emergency was declared on March 18, and the province began to institute mandatory closures of non-essential facilities and lines of business over the days that followed.
+Saskatchewan's Chief Medical Officer, Saqib Shahab, announced the first presumptive case of COVID-19 in the province on March 12 2020, a person in their 60s that had recently returned from Egypt.
+A provincial state of emergency was declared on March 18, and the province began to institute mandatory closures of non-essential facilities and businesses over the following days.
 Saskatchewan reported its first deaths from COVID-19 on March 30.
-By April 6, the number of new recoveries began to regularly equal or exceed the number of new cases, which also began to steadily drop.
-On April 23, Premier Scott Moe stated that Saskatchewan's caseload was 70% below the national average per-province, and hospitalizations and deaths were 90% below average.
+In the first half of April, the number of new cases began to drop as the province's quick response appeared to be effective in mitigating the spread of COVID-19.
+On April 23, Premier Scott Moe reported that Saskatchewan's caseload was 70% below the national average, and hospitalizations and deaths were 90% below average, and he announced a five-stage re-opening plan with the goal of resuming most businesses and activities by July 2020.

-The province's first major outbreak began in late-April, centred upon the remote northwestern community of La Loche.
+The province's first major outbreak began in late April, centered upon the small northwestern community of La Loche.
 It was traced to an outbreak at the Kearl Oil Sands Project in northern Alberta, with wider community spread attributed to overcrowded living conditions in local First Nations communities.
-In June and July, a new outbreak emerged in the western and central regions of the province, centred around communal Hutterite colonies.
-The province hit a new peak of 332 active cases during the spike, which subsided by late-August.
-In early-October, the number of new cases in Saskatchewan began to rapidly increase in urban communities, with a gospel outreach in Prince Albert being attributed as a superspreader event, and increasing community spread in Saskatoon — particularly at nightclubs.
+In June and July, a new outbreak emerged in the western and central regions of the province centered around communal Hutterite colonies.
+The province hit a new peak of 332 active cases during the spike, which subsided by late August.
+By early October, the province was clearly in the midst of a second wave of cases, particularly in urban communities, with a gospel outreach in Prince Albert being reported as a superspreader event, and increasing community spread in Saskatoon—particularly via nightclubs.

-New restrictions on gatherings were introduced in mid-November, including a prohibition of all group sports activities.
-By early-December, the province reached over 4,000 active cases, and there were increases in deaths tied to long-term care facilities.
-COVID-19-related deaths to-date in Saskatchewan roughly doubled during January 2021.
-Despite numbers having declined elsewhere in Saskatchewan, a third wave attributed to Alpha variant (lineage B.1.1.7) began to emerge in mid-March 2021, centred upon the provincial capital of Regina, as well as nearby Moose Jaw, and southeast Saskatchewan.
+New restrictions on gatherings were introduced in mid-November, including a prohibition on all group sports activities.
+By early December, the province reached over 4,000 active cases, and there were increases in deaths tied to long-term care facilities.
+That month, Saskatchewan began rolling out a vaccination program targeting its most vulnerable populations, including healthcare workers with the Saskatchewan Health Authority (SHA).
+However, deaths from COVID-19 roughly doubled during January 2021, and by that month Saskatchewan led the country in per-capita cases.
+Despite numbers declining elsewhere in the province, a third wave attributed to the Alpha variant began to emerge in mid-March 2021 in Regina, Moose Jaw, and southeast Saskatchewan.
 On March 23, the province ordered the closure of indoor arts, entertainment, restaurant, and event facilities in the Regina area to slow the spread of variants of concern.
-The province also reinstated a prohibition of private gatherings that had recently been lifted to allow household bubbles, while schools in Regina, Moose Jaw, and southeast Saskatchewan voluntarily suspended in-person classes through at least April 26.
+The province also reinstated a prohibition of private gatherings that had recently been lifted to allow household bubbles, while schools in the region voluntarily suspended in-person classes through at least April 26.